 - Assistant Professor

-- Dialogue and Listening, Diversity and Difference, Communication Ethics, Language and Discourse
+- Listening and Dialogue, Diversity and Difference, Language and Discourse, Health and Well-Being

 - Communication Studies

 - M.A., Communication, University of Washington

 - M.A., Deaf Studies: Cultural Studies, Gallaudet University